alem-platform/foundation/markov-chain/README.md

 Notes:
 - Suffix length is ALWAYS 1 word.
 - Default prefix length is 2 words.
-- Default starting prefix is the first N words of the text.
+- Default starting prefix is the first N words of the text, where N is the length of the prefix.
 - Default number of maximum words is 100.

 Constraints: